-- 1.1 If a tree fails and causes injury or damage its owner could be held negligent if they omitted to take sufficient care of the tree.
-Trees are a potential liability and WTC, as a landowner, has a duty of care to ensure that all of the trees on its land are kept in an acceptable condition and do not put persons and property at unreasonable risk. - 1.2 The Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999 also apply to this situation.
-Failure to comply with this legislation could lead to the Health and Safety Executive (HSE) taking criminal action against the Council.
-Section 3 of the Act places a duty on the Council to take reasonable care for the health and safety of third parties.
-The Regulations effectively require the Council to have an adequate management system to ensure health and safety. - 1.3 The need for Councils to carry out tree surveys has been recognised for some time.
+- 1.1.
+If a tree fails and causes injury or damage its owner could be held negligent if they omitted to take sufficient care of the tree.
+Trees are a potential liability and Wilton Town Council, as a landowner, has a duty of care to ensure that all of the trees on its land are kept in an acceptable condition and do not put persons and property at unreasonable risk. - 1.2.
+The Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999 also apply to this situation.
+Failure to comply with this legislation could lead to the Health and Safety Executive (HSE) taking criminal action against Wilton Town Council.
+Section 3 of the Act places a duty on Wilton Town Council to take reasonable care for the health and safety of third parties.
+The Regulations effectively require Wilton Town Council to have an adequate management system to ensure health and safety. - 1.3.
+The need for Councils to carry out tree surveys has been recognised for some time.
 Government guidance in the form of circulars requires Local Authorities to regularly inspect trees under their control and/or management.

-Putting risk into perspective:
+2. Putting risk into perspective:

-1.4 This policy aims to accord with the 'Common Sense Risk of the management of trees '- guidance on trees and public safety in the UK for owners, managers and advisors - 2011 as published by the National Tree Safety Group (NTSG).
+This policy aims to accord with the 'Common Sense Risk of the management of trees '- guidance on trees and public safety in the UK for owners, managers and advisors - 2011 as published by the National Tree Safety Group (NTSG).
 A pdf of this document can be obtained by visiting www.ntsg.org.uk it also aims to accord with HSE publication SIM01/2007/05 Management of risk from falling trees or branches.
 Both documents endorse the sensible, proportionate, reasonable and balanced management of the risk from trees.
 The law does not expect owners to maintain their trees in completely safe condition, but risk needs to evaluated and controlled.

-Industry Best Practice:
+3. Industry Best Practice:

-- 1.5 Best practice now strongly favours a risk-based system of tree management relying on a programme of regular inspection and the prioritisation of potential hazards. - 1.6 In the event of a tree failure causing loss, such a system is recognised as a reasonable method of management.
+- 3.1.
+Best practice now strongly favours a risk-based system of tree management relying on a programme of regular inspection and the prioritisation of potential hazards. - 3.2.
+In the event of a tree failure causing loss, such a system is recognised as a reasonable method of management.
 It should also provide the basis of a robust defence in the event of litigation.

-2. Tree Risk Management System:
+4. Tree Risk Management System:

-- 2.1 The Council will adopt a proactive approach to managing its trees and undertake regular and routine inspections of all trees on Council managed land. - 2.2 The main aim of the Council is to have in operation a reasonable, defensible and proactive tree management system that conserves and enhances the tree population on the land for which it is responsible. - 2.3 In order to implement the new system effectively, the land WTC is responsible for has been divided into areas, and each area will be routinely and systematically inspected.
-(See Appendix 1) for the complete list of Wilton Town Council Managed areas.
+- 4.1.
+Wilton Town Council will adopt a proactive approach to managing its trees and undertake regular and routine inspections of all trees on Wilton Town Council managed land. - 4.2.
+The main aim of Wilton Town Council is to have in operation a reasonable, defensible and proactive tree management system that conserves and enhances the tree population on the land for which it is responsible. - 4.3.
+In order to implement the new system effectively, the land Wilton Town Council is responsible for has been divided into areas, and each area will be routinely and systematically inspected.
+(See Appendix One) for the complete list of Wilton Town Council Managed areas.

-Risk Zones:
+5. Risk Zones:

-2.5 It is essential that all areas for which WTC is responsible are categorised in relation to the risk they represent.
+5.1.
+It is essential that all areas for which Wilton Town Council is responsible are categorised in relation to the risk they represent.
 This is in conformity with industry best practice and is a significant step in ensuring a defensible system of tree management is implemented.